triton-inference-server/server/docs/model_management.md

 status of the model control request indicates success or failure of the load or unload action.

-This model control mode is enabled by specifing --model-control-mode=explicit.
+This model control mode is enabled by specifying --model-control-mode=explicit.
+Changing the model repository while Triton is running must be done carefully, as explained in [Modifying the Model Repository](#modifying-the-model-repository).

 ## Model Control Mode POLL